Falmer Stadium: Opening

 The stadium officially opened on 30 July 2011, hosting a friendly match against then-Brighton manager Gus Poyet's old club Tottenham Hotspur, the home-side narrowly losing 3–2.
 The first competitive match had been held on 16 July 2011, when Brighton's development squad beat Eastbourne Borough 2–0 in the Sussex Senior Cup final, with Gary Hart scoring the first goal.
 The first competitive first team fixture was held on 6 August 2011, when Brighton beat Doncaster Rovers 2–1, after being 1–0 down.

 The stadium set its first record attendance with 21,897 against Liverpool.
-They were also the first away team to win a competitive match at the stadium, beating Brighton 2–1 in a League Cup tie in September 2011.
+They were also the first away team to win a competitive match at the stadium, defeating Brighton 2–1 in a League Cup tie in September 2011.
 The stadium witnessed its first league defeat in its history when rival side Crystal Palace came from behind to win 3–1.